Hyperbolicities in CAT(0) cube complexes: Relative hyperbolicity

 We refer to \cite{HruskaRH} and references therein for more information on relatively hyperbolic groups.
 Our main criterion is the following, which is essentially extracted from \cite{coningoff}.

-\begin{thm} Let $G$ be a group acting geometrically on some CAT(0) cube complex $X$ and $\mathcal{H}=\{H_1,\ldots, H_n\}$ a finite collection of finitely generated subgroups.
-Then $G$ is hyperbolic relatively to $\mathcal{H}$ if and only if there exists a collection of convex subcomplexes $\{Y_1, \ldots, Y_n\}$ satisfying the following conditions: \begin{itemize} \item $H_i$ acts geometrically on $Y_i$ for every $1 \leq i \leq n$; \item there exists a constant $C_1 \geq 0$ such that, for every $1 \leq i,j \leq n$, any two distinct translates of $Y_i$ and $Y_j$ are both transverse to at most $C_1$ hyperplanes; \item there exists a constant $C_2 \geq 0$ such that any $C_2$-thick flat rectangle lies in the $C_2$-neighborhood of a translate of $Y_i$ for some $1 \leq i \leq n$. \end{itemize} Moreover, the last point can be replaced with: \begin{itemize} \item there exists a constant $C_2 \geq 0$ such that the image of every combinatorial isometric embedding $\mathbb{R}^2 \hookrightarrow X$ is included into the $C_2$-neighborhood of a translate of $Y_i$ for some $1 \leq i \leq n$. \end{itemize} \end{thm}
+\begin{thm} Let $G$ be a group acting geometrically on some CAT(0) cube complex $X$.
+Then $G$ is relatively hyperbolic if and only if there exists a collection of convex subcomplexes $\{Y_1, \ldots, Y_n\}$ satisfying the following conditions: \begin{itemize} \item $\mathrm{stab}(Y_i)$ acts geometrically on $Y_i$ for every $1 \leq i \leq n$; \item there exists a constant $C_1 \geq 0$ such that, for every $1 \leq i,j \leq n$, any two distinct translates of $Y_i$ and $Y_j$ are both transverse to at most $C_1$ hyperplanes; \item there exists a constant $C_2 \geq 0$ such that any $C_2$-thick flat rectangle lies in the $C_2$-neighborhood of a translate of $Y_i$ for some $1 \leq i \leq n$. \end{itemize} Moreover, the last point can be replaced with: \begin{itemize} \item there exists a constant $C_2 \geq 0$ such that the image of every combinatorial isometric embedding $\mathbb{R}^2 \hookrightarrow X$ is included into the $C_2$-neighborhood of a translate of $Y_i$ for some $1 \leq i \leq n$. \end{itemize} If these conditions are satisfied, then $G$ is hyperbolic relative to $\{ \mathrm{stab}(Y_i) \mid 1 \leq i \leq n \}$. \end{thm}

 In other contexts, similar statements can be found in \cite{isolated} and \cite{isolatedflatsErratum}.
 We begin by recalling \cite[Lemma 8.6]{MoiSpecialBraid}, which will be useful in the proof of our theorem.